pavlokobyliatskyi/memodack-obsidian-plugin/README.md

 ![practice](practice.gif)

-If you want to practice all the words in the document, just enable Reading mode and select what you need.
+If you don't want to practice all the words in the document, just enable Reading mode and select what you need.
 If a word is not fully highlighted, it will still be selected!

 ![selection](selection.gif)